aquasecurity/trivy/README.md

 | CentOS                       | 6, 7                                     | Installed by yum/rpm          |                 YES                  |
 | Debian GNU/Linux             | wheezy, jessie, stretch, buster          | Installed by apt/apt-get/dpkg |                 YES                  |
 | Ubuntu                       | 12.04, 14.04, 16.04, 18.04, 18.10, 19.04 | Installed by apt/apt-get/dpkg |                 YES                  |

+RHEL and CentOS package information is stored in a binary format, and Trivy uses the `rpm` executable to parse this information when scanning an image based on RHEL or CentOS.
+The Trivy container image includes `rpm`, and the installers include it as a dependency.
+If you installed the `trivy` binary using `wget` or `curl`, or if you build it from source, you will also need to ensure that `rpm` is available.

 ## Application Dependencies